anik1ng/seejs/README.md

 ### 💾 Auto-Save
 Your code is automatically saved to local storage.
 Come back anytime and continue where you left off.

+### 🔗 Share Code
+Share your code with a single click.
+Every snippet gets a unique URL you can send to anyone.

 ### 🆓 Forever
 No sign-up, no payment, no limits.
 Just open and start coding right in your browser.